ValueInMotion/value-in-motion-agent/README.md

 P8 --> P6
 P10 --> P6
 ```
+(Refer to docs/csm_activities_map.mmd for the full 45-step detailed activity breakdown)

 ## 4. Customer Success Management Activities
 - Purpose: List the specific tasks (e.g., QBRs, Health Checks) that are being disrupted/augmented by the agent.